gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 Handler that will split it in separated chunks and will handle them according to {{RFC9260}}.

+If a SCTP packet with more than one DTLS chunk is received, thus bundling multiple chunks, the receiver SHALL handle the first DTLS chunk and ignore any subsequent chunk.

-Meta data, such as ECN, source and destination address or path ID, belonging to the received SCTP packet SHALL be tied to the relevant set of chunks and forwarded transparently to the SCTP endpoint.
+Metadata, such as ECN, source and destination address or path ID, belonging to the received SCTP packet SHALL be tied to the relevant set of chunks and forwarded transparently to the SCTP endpoint.